Elliott Morgan: SourceFed years (2012–2014)

 In 2011, YouTube began its funding of original channels, which was launched in 2012.
 One of these channels was SourceFed, which was created by YouTube celebrity Philip DeFranco, who also created the popular Philip DeFranco Show.
 DeFranco hired three hosts, Morgan being one of them, to write, produce, and present news videos that would be known as 20 Minutes or Less.
 The series would later be known as SourceFed, named after the channel.
 Morgan was hired after he came into casting and DeFranco "instantly fell in love" with him and SourceFed co-host Lee Newton.
 Around the channel's launch, Morgan began posting videos on his personal channel as well.
 SourceFed began airing other programs, such as One on One, which Morgan was a recurring host on.
 The channel grew, reaching 500,000 subscribers in August 2012.
 In June, Morgan obtained management representation with The Collective.
 Later in the year, Morgan joined DeFranco and SourceFed co-host Meg Turney during the channel's live program, Election Night 2012 #PDSLive.
 Morgan also appeared in videos breaking down political parties and debates, as part of YouTube's "Election Hub".

 In 2013 the SourceFed channel and its live event during YouTube's Election Hub were nominated for a total of four Streamy Awards, winning the Audience Choice for Best Series.
 Morgan's podcast, The Morganism, launched on March 20, 2013, debuted at #23, and peaked at #10 on the U.S. iTunes charts.

 On July 22, Morgan launched a new show on his personal channel, "Happy Hour", in which he broaches a topic stand-up comedy style all the while drinking a beverage "someone over the age of 21 would drink, or someone under the age of 2."
 In November, Morgan began a series of guest co-host appearances on the webseries Live from E!, one of which was replayed on TV on the E!
 Network on November 11, 2013.

 On April 2, 2014, Elliott announced his resignation from the SourceFed channel on his Facebook fan page, writing, "This is one of the most difficult decisions I've ever made and certainly the most bittersweet.
 I absolutely love the people I work with, and I'm incredibly proud of the content we’ve created over the past two plus years, not to mention the amazing audience that has supported me."
-During his time on SourceFed, Morgan appeared on the popular Internet series The Annoying Orange as Special Agent Cheese, on the web series H.A.C.K.S. as Lucas, and on an episode of SoulPancake's The FlipSide as Ryan.
+During his time on SourceFed, Morgan appeared on the popular Internet series Annoying Orange as Special Agent Cheese, on the web series H.A.C.K.S. as Lucas, and on an episode of SoulPancake's The FlipSide as Ryan.
 Aside from appearing, producing, and writing several Internet series, Morgan also appeared in the television series Marvin Marvin.